simodf7/runphi_coral/README.md

 ### 1. Download, configure, and compile everything

-Launch the following script to download, configure and compile all the "To-Build Components" for the chosen \<target\> (e.g. qemu) and \<backend\> (e.g. jailhouse):
+Launch the following script to download, configure, and compile all the "To-Build Components" for the chosen \<target\> (e.g. qemu) and \<backend\> (e.g. jailhouse):

 ```bash
 ./scripts/build_environment.sh -t <target> -b <backend>
 ```

-From now on the chosen target and backend will be the default ones.
-If you need to change for some reason the default target and backend, we provide the script "change_environment":
+From now on, the chosen target and backend will be the default ones.
+If you need to change, for some reason, the default target and backend, we provide the script "change_environment":

 ```bash
 ./scripts/change_environment.sh -t <target> -b <backend>
 ```

-Otherwhise if you need to change the target and backend just for a single script you can always add the flags -t \<target\> -b \<backend\> to any other script.
+Otherwise, if you need to change the target and backend just for a single script, you can always add the flags -t \<target\> -b \<backend\> to any other script.

 ### 2. Preparing the bootable SD for the target board